Market Analysts see Host Hotels & Resorts Inc. [HST] gaining to $18. Time to buy?

-Host Hotels & Resorts Inc. [NASDAQ: HST] stock went on an upward path that rose over 0.24% on Tuesday, amounting to a one-week price decrease of less than -3.73%.
+Host Hotels & Resorts Inc. [NASDAQ: HST] jumped around 0.03 points on Tuesday, while shares priced at $17.37 at the close of the session, up 0.17%.
 The company report on January 11, 2022 that Host Hotels & Resorts Announces Fourth Quarter 2021 Earnings Call to be Held on February 17, 2022.

 Host Hotels & Resorts, Inc. (NASDAQ: HST) will report fourth quarter 2021 financial results on Wednesday, February 16, 2022, after the market close.